 During these pivotal years, we believe students need structure and stability, as well as an environment in which they can explore and pursue their unique talents - all of which sets them on a path to reach their learning potential.

 Our Middle School caters to students from age 10-15, covering Year 7-10.
-Our structure is different to many NZ schools, and we believe there is great benefit in keeping our students together for these four Middle School years.
+Our structure is different to many New Zealand schools, and we believe there is great benefit in keeping our students together for these four Middle School years.
 It allows them to develop a better sense of belonging and purpose over these pivotal years of development, it gives them a more solid foundation for Senior School, and also establishes many leadership opportunities.

 Our foundations for learning in Kristin Middle School